ipg0/deep-proxy-observe/README.md

 # deep-proxy-observe

-## Zero dependency implementation of deeply observable objects
+## Zero dependency implementation of deep observable objects

 This module implements the Observable pattern on deeply nested objects using the Proxy API.

 The module exposes a single method that creates the deeply observable object.